Outplacement: How to Separate the Experts from the Opportunists

 1. Do they propose alternatives to layoffs?
 There are many instances where layoffs simply cannot be avoided.
 However, experienced career transition firms will make it clear that outplacement support is only one option in an array of workforce management strategies.
 These career transition firms will make sure other cost-effective options—such as retraining, reskilling and redeployment—have been fully explored before people are let go.

 2. Are they only focused on getting your people out the door or do they really care about their future?
 Experienced career transition firms know that when layoffs are unavoidable, success is not measured purely in how quickly an individual can be moved into any new job.
-Some people won’t have a similar job to go to in another organization.
+Some people won’t have a similar job to go to in another organisation.
 Those people need more than a course on resumé writing and interviewing techniques.
 They need an experienced firm to identify career pathways—which may involve reskilling or upskilling—to not only find their next job, but arguably a better job.

 3. Are they able to connect your former employees with real job leads, or just pointing them towards a job board?
 The best outplacement partners are those who can connect your people with known talent managers who are interviewing and hiring talented people in real time to fill open jobs.
 Most of the best open positions are never posted on job boards.
-Access and insight into the hidden jobs market is a specialized talent that most of the pretender firms simply do not possess.
+Access and insight into the hidden jobs market is a specialised talent that most of the pretender firms simply do not possess.

 4. Do they want to talk about the future of your workforce?
-Companies with the best employer brands know the real challenge today is how to future-proof their workforces to minimize the need to undertake layoffs.
+Companies with the best employer brands know the real challenge today is how to future-proof their workforces to minimise the need to undertake layoffs.
 You can only do that by figuring out whether you have the right people in the right jobs now, and what kinds of skills you will need going forward.
 Unfortunately, layoffs are an unavoidable reality during economic downturns.
 But legitimate career transition firms can help you build a workforce of the future by helping them acquire new skills so they can absorb downturns and market shifts without having to resort to the costly fire-and-hire cycle.

 As with any great business challenge, layoffs present both a burden and an opportunity.
-Having to lay off employees—sometimes large numbers of employees—can be a disruptive experience both for individual and organization.
+Having to lay off employees—sometimes large numbers of employees—can be a disruptive experience both for individual and organisation.
 But out of that disruption, opportunities can emerge.

 A great outplacement partner understands that if you are forced to lay off some of your people, it’s only because all other options have been exhausted.
 When the layoffs occur, an experienced career transition firm will make sure that your people are not just moved out, but that they are given the support to truly succeed in what is undoubtedly an uncertain job market.
 And in doing so, the partner firm will provide a strategy to protect your reputation as a viable destination for top talent.